jushih/Neo4j_production_line/README.md

 <img src="https://github.com/jushih/Neo4j_production_line/blob/master/images/data_schema.png" width="700">

 For ETL of the data, I will take advantage of the LOAD CSV feature in Neo4j.
-I restructure the data into CSVs where each row represents the node or relationship that will be created.
+I restructure the Bosch data into CSVs where each row represents the node or relationship that will be created.
+I also find the starting stations and end stations of each part.
+The preprocessing steps can be found in the parse_transitions iPython notebook.

-My final data is parsed into two CSVs:
+My final dataset is parsed into two CSVs:

 **nodes.csv** - Each row is a station in the production line.
 There are 968 unique stations: